Azure/opendigitaltwins-tools/SmartPlaces.Facilities/samples/Deploy/README.md

 ## Topology

 Appending `-deployTopology -appInsightsName <name> [-dashboardName <name>]` will add a dashboard which displays metrics emitted by the Topology sample to a connected ApplicationInsights instance.
-Related infrastructure will be coming soon.